Lewis County Transit: History

 The Lewis County government organized a public transportation benefit area and held several meetings to determine its boundaries, which initially included the Twin Cities and surrounding unincorporated areas.
 A binding measure to establish a household utility tax was placed on the November 2, 1976, ballot and was passed by 53.5 percent of voters.
 The Lewis Public Transportation Benefit Area Authority, branded as Twin Transit, was created by the ballot measure and began collecting household utility taxes ahead of a launch scheduled for 1977.
 Twin Transit began operating on November 1, 1977, with two routes and used coaches acquired from the Centralia bus system.
 In its first month of free service, the system carried 9,000 passengers but suffered from maintenance issues that affected its older coaches.
 The household tax was replaced by a 0.1 percent sales tax in 1985.

 In the early 2000s, Twin Transit collaborated with several local transit agencies to operate experimental inter-city services to Longview (connecting onward to Vancouver) and Olympia with funding from the Lower Columbia Community Action Council.
 The agency consolidated several routes and eliminated most weekend service in 2013, but debuted a commuter route to Olympia.

-A grant of $37,000 from the TransAlta Coal Transition Board in 2017 helped to fund the transit system's first electric bus charging station.
-In 2020, Twin Transit announced plans to purchase its first battery electric buses with an order for two converted Gillig Phantom coaches.
-The agency also plans to purchase two hydrogen fuel cell buses following the completion of the first hydrogen refueling station in the state, funded by grants awarded to the Chehalis city government.

-In 2021, Lewis County and the city of Chehalis were awarded $4.45 million in grants to construct a hydrogen fueling station, to be the first in Washington.
-Construction is scheduled to be completed in 2023 on Port of Chehalis property and would produce up to 2 megawatts.
+In 2023, the transit organization reported a 35% increase over the prior year, with over 720,000 miles driven, more than 26,000 stops, and 13,000 routes taken for free by students.
+Later in the year, the county was announced as part of the Pacific Northwest Hydrogen Hub (PNW H2) initiative through the U.S. Department of Energy; Lewis County Transit became the first transit agency in the county to receive a grant from the program.

+Twin Transit was renamed to Lewis County Transit on January 1, 2024, to reflect recent changes to services and infrastructure.
+The same year, Lewis County Transit, via the PNW H2, partnered with the Centralia School District on a pilot plan, known as the Renewable Energy Vehicle and Infrastructure Technician (REVIT) training program, to encourage local students to enter in the educational and professional fields associated with green energy.
+With grants from the Washington State Department of Ecology, the program is planned to expand into other school districts in the county and eventually throughout the state.

 Routes

-Twin Transit offers four fixed-route lines and two inter-county commuter services.
-These routes are: